Sovereign AI for Europe: Why the EU, Airbus, and European Industry Need On-Prem Intelligence

 The EU AI Act, the world’s first comprehensive AI regulation, classifies AI systems by risk level and imposes strict requirements on high-risk applications — including those used in critical infrastructure, healthcare, law enforcement, and employment.
 For high-risk AI systems, the Act requires transparency, human oversight, data governance, and technical documentation that is effectively impossible to achieve when your AI infrastructure is operated by a foreign cloud provider.

 KynticAI’s architecture is designed to support EU AI Act review from the ground up.
-Full provenance chains trace every context fact back to its source data.
-Confidence badges provide transparency for high-risk assessments.
-Because the system can run on-premises, data-governance questions can be answered architecturally as well as contractually.
+Full provenance chains trace every relationship fact back to its source evidence.
+Confidence badges provide the transparency buyers need for high-risk classifications.
+And because the private runtime can stay inside the customer environment, data-governance requirements are addressed by architecture rather than outsourced trust.

 European Defence and Strategic Autonomy